Canadian patriotic music: Early patriotic songs

 "The Bold Canadian", also known as "Come all ye bold Canadians", is a Canadian patriotic song that originated during the War of 1812.
 The lyrics celebrate the Canadian conquest of Detroit in the Michigan Territory.
 It is believed that the song was written by a private from the Third York Militia's First Flank Company named Cornelius Flummerfelt.
 Until 1907, the song was only passed on in oral traditions, with a few different versions gaining popularity.
 Full versions of the song were not published until 1927 when the Ontario Historical Society published two different versions of the song.
 A third version was published in 1960.
 All three varied, with different stanzas and order of stanzas.

-"The Maple Leaf Forever" is an older but unofficial national anthem written by Alexander Muir in 1867.
-It was in consideration for official national anthem; however, as no French version was ever written, it was never popular with Francophones.
+"The Maple Leaf Forever" is a patriotic song written by Alexander Muir in 1867, often considered to be an unofficial anthem.
+It was in consideration for the official national anthem; however, due to its strongly pro-British and Anglo-Celtic lyrics, and as no French version was ever published, the anthem was unpopular with French Canadians, thus preventing it from official recognition.
+Conversely, "Vive la Canadienne" is a Francophone patriotic song, derived from "Par derrièr chez mon père", a French folk song, which was widely used as an unofficial national anthem by French-Canadians until the adoption of O Canada.
+Both songs, however, remain closely associated with Canadian identity and are occasionally publicly performed in patriotic settings, such as when The Maple Leaf Forever was performed at the closing ceremony of the 2010 Winter Olympics, and Vive la Canadienne was played by bands as a tribute to care workers during the COVID-19 pandemic.